cloudacademy/openshift-voteapp-demo/README.md

 Now perform an edit within the VoteApp codebase.

-For example update the VoteApp.js file - update the version number in the ```CloudAcademy ❤ DevOps 2019 v2.10.1``` string:
+For example update the [VoteApp.js](https://github.com/cloudacademy/openshift-voteapp-frontend-react/blob/master/src/components/VoteApp.js) file, remembering to do so within in your own equivalent forked repo - increment the version number in the ```CloudAcademy ❤ DevOps 2019 v2.10.1``` string:

 ```
 openshift-voteapp-frontend-react/src/components/VoteApp.js